Milnor Fiber Consistency via Flatness: Comparison with Existing Techniques

 In the other direction, the one-parameter family of Example 9 in \cite{bobadilla_qs} has constant L\^{e} numbers at the origin, as proven in that paper, but one can easily verify that the part of the non-flat locus of its critical scheme lying over $t = 0$ has positive dimension. \end{rmk}

-Before moving on to the promised examples, we note that the idea of focusing on deformations which make the critical locus consistent over the parameter space in some flatness-related sense seems to have been considered independently at least twice already --- with the important distinction that the prior works both impose such conditions on the {\it reduced} critical locus.
-In \cite{defthy}, de Jong and van Straten develop a theory of admissible deformations --- in our language, the combination of $F$ and some flat deformation over the same parameter space of a subspace $\Sigma$ of $V(f)$ will define such a deformation precisely when the deformed $\Sigma$ includes into $C_{F \times \pi} \cap V(F)$, the idea being that $\Sigma$ should be chosen to be the reduced critical locus of $f$.
-However, Example \ref{ex:wupdef} will show that such deformations need not preserve the nearby smooth fiber, and hence may be of limited interest in the study of the Milnor fibration.
-Additionally, even if one does try to take $\Sigma$ to be the non-reduced critical locus, the framework as stated and in particular the requirement that the deformation of $\Sigma$ include into $V(F)$ impose limitations on the types of functions and deformations we can consider.
+Before moving on to the promised examples, we note that the idea of focusing on deformations which make the critical locus consistent over the parameter space in some flatness-related sense seems to have been considered independently at least twice already --- with the important distinction that the prior works both tend to impose such conditions on the {\it reduced} critical locus.
+In \cite{defthy}, de Jong and van Straten develop theories of admissible deformations in various related contexts, including the notion of an admissible deformation of a holomorphic function germ in their Definition 1.13.
+In our language, the combination of $F$ and some flat deformation over the same parameter space of a subspace $\Sigma$ of $V(f)$ will define such a deformation precisely when the deformed $\Sigma$ includes into $\Sigma_{F \times \pi} \cap V(F)$ --- although this construction is flexible enough to accommodate a variety of choices of $\Sigma$, including setting $\Sigma = \Sigma_{F \times \pi}$ as in our techniques, the authors note in their Section 1.A that they are primarily interested in dealing with the flatness of {\it reduced} singular loci, rather than using the analytic structure given by the Jacobian ideal.
+For our present purposes, this is not a fruitful approach --- Example \ref{ex:wupdef} will show that using the reduced structure leads to deformations which need not preserve the nearby smooth fiber, and hence are of limited interest in the study of the Milnor fibration.
+Additionally, even if one does take $\Sigma$ to be the non-reduced critical locus, the framework as stated and in particular the requirement that the deformation of $\Sigma$ include into $V(F)$ impose limitations on the types of functions and deformations we can consider --- Example \ref{ex:wup}, for instance, will not satisfy this requirement.

 Bobadilla's later paper \cite{bobadilla_topoequising} proves that a related set of conditions, some of them specific to the one-dimensional case, guarantees not just the topological consistency of the Milnor fiber but even the topological $R$-equisingularity of the functions in the family.
 The precise relationship between these conditions --- in particular, the controls imposed on the generic transversal Milnor numbers and Milnor number at the origin --- and the flatness of the normal cone to the non-reduced critical locus seems worthy of further study, but we will not pursue the matter here.